Trees

 The importance of trees

-This can be assessed at many levels, fundamentally they are the primary ingredient of all landscapes and help to improve streets, boundaries, parks, gardens, suburban edges, fields and woodland.
+Fundamentally trees are the primary ingredient of all landscapes and contribute significantly to the character of a place.
+Trees can be introduced in most environments – streets, boundaries, parks, gardens, suburban edges, fields and woodland.

 • Structuring the landscape and underpinning a sense of place